 CHAPTER 0: Introduction

 This chapter gives an introduction, acknowledgments, a full Glossary and a contents list for the entire set of SOP chapters.
+Click here to open it as a doc file.
 Click here to open it as a PDF file.

 CHAPTER 3: RELEASING LAND

 This chapter defines the criteria for releasing hazardous areas, or parts of them, by Search & Clearance, Reduction, Verification or Cancellation.
 Designed to allow safe and efficient land release without compromising safety, it defines the Task Assessment and Technical Survey processes.
 The production of a preliminary Task Release Plan is also covered.
+Click here to open it as a doc file.
 Click here to open it as a PDF file.

 CHAPTER 6: SEARCH & CLEARANCE

 This chapter describes all aspects of manual Search & Clearance, covering approved procedures from vegetation removal and the use of metal-detectors to area-excavation in detail.
 BAC, BACS and MDD support are covered, along with procedures to deal with obstructions in the task area and the discovery of human remains.
 It also covers MEDEVAC procedures during manual demining.
+Click here to open it as a doc file.
 Click here to open it as a PDF file.

 CHAPTER 7: IED SEARCH & CLEARANCE

 This chapter describes approved approaches to improvised explosive hazards including improvised munitions (including mines), improvised bombs and improvised ‘malign fuzed’ IEDs designed to target those tasked with finding them.
 Designed solely for use in HMA, this SOP must be extended with additional details when the specific nature of the IED hazards, in particular their initiation systems, in the working area becomes known.
+Click here to open it as a doc file.
 Click here to open it as a PDF file.

 CHAPTER 8: MECHANICAL DEMINING

 This chapter describes general principles behind the use of demining machines and the various mechanical demining procedures that may be used.
 It describes the management of mechanical assets, then gives detailed procedural instructions for a range of machines.
 The chapter also covers MEDEVAC and machine recovery in the event of an accident involving a machine.
+Click here to open it as a doc file.
 Click here to open it as a PDF file.

 CHAPTER 9: MINE DETECTION DOGS

 This chapter provides detailed operating procedures for the deployment of MDDs, covering search patterns, training requirements, accreditation, healthcare and the varied requirements of MDD Team management.
 The Chapter also covers MDD MEDEVAC procedures.
+Click here to open it as a doc file.
 Click here to open it as a PDF file.

 CHAPTER 10: USE OF SMALL UNMANNED AIRCRAFT (SUA)

 This chapter describes the way in which SUA can be used during field operations, covering the restrictions on their use and relevant safety requirements.
 SUA may also be known as Unmanned Aerial Vehicles (UAV) or ‘drones’.
+Click here to open it as a doc file.
 Click here to open it as a PDF file.

 CHAPTER 14: RISK MANAGEMENT

 This chapter explains how to conduct risk management in HMA programmes.
 It covers general organisational risks and details procedures that must be followed when identifying and managing field specific risks.
+Click here to open it as a doc file.
 Click here to open it as a PDF file.

 The author makes these Global SOPs available on condition that those using them accept full liability for errors or omissions.
 No part of the SOPs should be adopted before studying them closely and making changes to suit the needs of the organisation and the particular programme.
 The chapters are linked with cross references and share a common terminology.
 When making terminology changes, users should ensure that all other chapters are adjusted appropriately.